Montessori Mom

 5. Checking your work exercise.

 Take out the of the box the colored bead bars from the snake game.
-Put together quantities that make 10 such as 8 bead bar + 2 bead bar, 9 +1, 7+3, 6+4, 5+5, and so on.
+Put together quanties that make 10 such as 8 bead bar + 2 bead bar, 9 +1, 7+3, 6+4, 5+5, and so on.
 Check these colored bead combinations against the row of gold bars.
 Use a colored (green) two bead bar to replace the black bead bar.
-When your child does this on his or her own you may have to help your child change some of the colored beads into smaller bead quantities.
+When your child does this on his or her own you may have to help your child change some of the colored beads into smaller bead quanties.
 For example, your child is left with 2 six bead bars and an 1 eight bead bar.
 Show your child that the eight bead bar can be exchanged for 2 four bead bars.
 The 2 six bead bars and the 2 four bead bars will make 2 golden bead bars.

 6. Try this: